PROFILE

 effective power is concentrated in a strong

-ministers.
+presidency.
 Government administration is carried

 out at several levels; in descending order, they